-Stephanie Tubiolo is the Associate Director of Choral Activities at Princeton University, where she has led the Trego Singers and co-led the Chamber Choir since September 2017.
+Stephanie Tubiolo is the Associate Director of Choirs at Princeton University, where she has led the Trego Singers, co-led the Chamber Choir, and music directed in the theater department since September 2017.
+She also serves as faculty advisor for the newly-formed Trenton Youth Singers.
 Before joining Princeton’s faculty, she spent seven years in New Haven, CT, where she worked as a Teaching Artist with the Yale Music in Schools Initiative, becoming its first Postgraduate Fellow upon finishing her undergraduate and graduate studies in 2016.
 Since 2015, she has developed and directed Morse Chorale, a performance-intensive choir for New Haven Public School students in grades 4-12, and continues to serve as its director alongside her work at Princeton.
 Most recently, Morse Chorale was featured at the Connecticut Music Educator’s Association All-State conference, the statewide Superintendent’s retreat, the Urban Music Leadership Conference, in concert with the Yale Camerata, and in frequent performances on their home stage in Sprague Hall at Yale.
 In March of 2018, they visited Princeton’s campus for the first time to sing in concert with the Princeton University Glee Club and the world-renowned UK-based professional choir Tenebrae.

 Speaking of her recent appointment, Tubiolo shares: